-NECSD partners with the Boys & Girls Club-Newburgh (BGCN) to have them provide additional enrichment opportunities, to supplement what the NECSD staff provides.
-In Year 1, BGCN provided two artists from their Newburgh Performing Arts Academy (NPAA) and in Years 2 and 3, they have provided a coach and an artist (e.g., visual arts, dance).
-Each follows curriculum provided by the Boys & Girls Clubs of America: Triple Play for the coaches and Youth Arts Activity Guide for the artists.
-Other short-term enrichment opportunities are utilized as well.
+NECSD partners with the Boys & Girls Club-Newburgh (BGCN) to have them provide additional enrichment opportunities to supplement what the NECSD staff and Zylofone Studios, Inc. provide.
+In Year 1, BGCN provided two artists from their Newburgh Performing Arts Academy (NPAA) to each school while in Years 2 and 3, they provided a coach and an artist (e.g., visual arts, dance) to each school.
+Each followed curriculum provided by the Boys & Girls Clubs of America: Triple Play for the coaches and Youth Arts Activity Guide for the artists.
+Zylofone Studios, Inc. provided enrichment sessions for students in grades K-2 in Year 2 (Balmville) and Year 3 (Balmville and Vails Gate) and became an official partner in Year 4.
+Because all 21st CCLC programming is being held virtually in Year 4, the Fall session (11/24/2020-2/11/2021) included pre-recorded videos by both BGCN and Zylofone Studios, Inc. Based on student feedback, BGCN may provide synchronous artist sessions for the Spring session (3/2/2021-4/29/2021).

 Sites are required to report student data two times during the year.
-Mid-Winter enrollment data is provided to NYSED by mid-February (Years 1 and 2) or March 31 (Year 3) via online survey while participation data at the end of the grant year is provided to Measurement Inc. on a spreadsheet template.
-NECSD utilizes a licensed online software product (Cayen) to store attendance data and generate the necessary reports.
-The following table summarizes those reports for all three grant years at each site.
+Mid-Winter enrollment data is provided to NYSED by mid-February (Years 1, 2 and 4) or March 31 (Year 3) via online survey while participation data at the end of the grant year is provided to Measurement Inc. on a spreadsheet template.
+In Years 1-3, NECSD utilized a licensed online software product (Cayen) to store attendance data and generate the necessary reports.
+For Year 4, NYSED provided access to EZReports to every 21st CCLC site in New York State.
+This online platform also allows MI and NYSED to access sites' data for state level evaluation and program review.
+The following table summarizes the report data for all four grant years at each site.